ros2/design/articles/151_node_to_participant_mapping.md

   Actually, all the `Node` related API in `rmw` doesn't have more sense.
 - Currently, no threads are created in the `rcl` layer.
   It will be needed in case `Node` discovery is done in this layer.
-- It will force to build the concept of `Node` on top of the underlying middleware in use, regardless if the middleware already has a lightweight entity similar to a `Node`.
+- It will force us to build the concept of `Node` on top of the underlying middleware, regardless if the middleware already has a lightweight entity similar to a `Node`.
 - It will break API in many layers.

 The second approach has the following disadvantages:
-- Each `rmw` have to reimplement node discovery logic.
+- Each RMW implementation has to reimplement node discovery logic.
-  - It can be worked arround creating a new common package that uses the abstractions in `rmw`.
+  This can be avoided by arround creating a new common package that uses the abstractions in `rmw`.
   Each of the implementations that wants to use this should depend on this common package.

 The second approach is preferred, as it is more flexible and it avoids breaking API in many layers.